-THIS MANAGEMENT INFORMATION CIRCULAR (this "Circular") IS FURNISHED IN CONNECTION WITH THE SOLICITATION OF PROXIES BY OR ON BEHALF OF THE MANAGEMENT AND THE BOARD OF DIRECTORS (THE "BOARD OF DIRECTORS" OR THE "BOARD") OF NOVAGOLD RESOURCES INC. ("NOVAGOLD" or the "Company"), whose executive office is located at 201 South Main Street, Suite 400, Salt Lake City, Utah 84111, USA, for use at the Annual General Meeting of the "Shareholders") Shareholders (the of the Company to be held virtuallv at www.virtualshareholdermeeting/NG2023 on Thursday, May 18, 2023 at 1:00 p.m.
+THIS MANAGEMENT INFORMATION CIRCULAR (this "Circular") IS FURNISHED IN CONNECTION WITH THE SOLICITATION OF PROXIES BY OR ON BEHALF OF THE MANAGEMENT AND THE BOARD OF DIRECTORS (THE "BOARD OF DIRECTORS" OR THE "BOARD") OF NOVAGOLD RESOURCES INC. ("NOVAGOLD" or the "Company"), whose executive office is located at 201 South Main Street, Suite 400, Salt Lake City, Utah 84111, USA, for use at the Annual General Meeting of the Shareholders (the "Shareholders") of the Company to be held virtually at www.virtualshareholdermeeting/NG2024 on Thursday, May 16, 2024 at 1:00 p.m.
 Pacific time (the "Meeting") or at any adjournment thereof, for the purposes set forth in the accompanying Notice of Meeting.
-This Circular, the accompanying Notice of Meeting and the form of proxy were first made available to Shareholders on March 24, 2023.
+This Circular, the accompanying Notice of Meeting and the form of proxy were first made available to Shareholders on March 22, 2024.